pathakvansh69/pen-paint/README.md

 # pen-paint
-java project aimed to achieve similarity with ms-paint
+java project uses swings and awt api to draw shapes and objects